lkrych/gios_notes/lectures/p3_l1_scheduling.md

 A variation on this algorithm is **Shortest Job First (SJF)**, which schedules tasks in order of their execution time.

-We will organize the data structure as a queue, but we will need to iterate through it to find the shortest run-time each time to find the next job O(n). **One thing we can do is maintain the queue as an ordered queue**.
+We could organize the data structure as a queue, but we will need to iterate through it to find the shortest run-time each time to find the next job O(n). **One thing we can do is maintain the queue as an ordered queue**.
 This makes the insertion more complex, but the selection of a task easier.
 Or we can use a tree.

 <img src="sjf_metrics.png">